- Application of Christian worldview to faith and science

 *The Doctor of Nursing Practice degree program in nursing at Spring Arbor University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

-For a complete listing of courses, download a program guide.
+For a complete listing of courses, contact us for a program guide.

 A Master of Science in Nursing (MSN) is a graduate degree that provides more advanced clinical skills for bedside care, whereas a DNP, in addition to those skills, is a doctoral program that also prepares nurses with a focus on systems-thinking for higher leadership roles.